FBA aggregators are becoming more common in e-commerce. For business acquisitions, the top five companies raised over $2 billion.

 The multiple is determined by four main areas of your business:

 Clearly, buyers prefer growing companies.
 For this reason, companies with consistent, steep growth will be valued higher than those with plateaued or declining growth.

 Risk, like growth, reduces a company’s value.
 For example, a brand with only one SKU may deter buyers from paying much for your FBA business.

 Documentation refers to your e-commerce business’s systems and organisation.
 You will be valued higher if you have detailed Standard Operating Procedures and organised financials.

 Transferability refers to how easily a new owner can take over and run your business.
 Your business is highly transferable if someone could easily take over and succeed.
 The multiple will be lower if running your business requires extensive specialised knowledge or skills.

 Along with calculating SDE and the multiple, you must consider add-backs.
 This is key area where aggregators will take you to the cleaners if you don’t have this done by a professional.

 Owners who are unaware of all add-ons will end up paying “dumb tax”.
 It’s payable to the buyer in the form of a big discount on the deal price!

 In short, an add-back is a cost that the new owner will not bear.
 In other words, add-backs are expenses incurred while running your business that the buyer avoids.
 A one-time website audit, a PPC webinar series, or a mastermind membership are unlikely to be taken on by a new owner.

 When selling your company, create a list of add-backs that includes all eligible expenses.
-“Add-backs” are expenses that are deducted from your net profit before valuing your business.
+“Add-backs” are expenses that are taken out of your net profit before you value your business.